A Guide to IR35

 What can I do to comply with IR35?

-- Have a good contract in place.
-IPSE provide members with a template contract, devised by Travers Smith, specifically to ensure that an engagement is deemed ‘outside IR35’.
+- Get a good contract in place making it clear this is a contract for services, not ‘of service’.
+IPSE has template contracts that have been drafted by Travers Smith specifically to ensure the engagement is deemed ‘outside IR35’.

 What happens if IR35 applies?